gazebosim/gz-transport/docs/nodesAndTopics/nodesAndTopics.rst

 network can act as publishers, subscribers, provide services and request services.

-A publisher is a node that generates information and a subscriber is a node that consumes information.
+A publisher is a node that produces information and a subscriber is a node that consumes information.
 There are two categories or ways to communicate in Ignition transport.
 First, we could use a publish/subscribe approach, where a node advertises a topic, and then, publishes periodic updates.
 On the other